Wheelock (brand): History

 Some of the earliest signals produced by Wheelock were the A-1 series of AC-powered, dual-projector electromechanical horns.
 In the early 1970s, Wheelock introduced the 31 (AC-powered) and 34 (DC-powered) series of electromechanical horns.
 Around 1976, Wheelock created the 7001 (2-wire, flush-mount DC), 7002 (2-wire, surface-mount DC), 34+WS (4-wire, surface-mount DC), and 7004 (2-wire, surface-mount AC) electromechanical horn/strobes.
 These were the first fire alarm signals to use xenon strobes instead of incandescent lights.
-The signals either had pigtail connectors or screw terminals for power-up.
+The signals either had pigtail leads or screw terminals for power.
 Models with screw terminals had the letter "T" in their model numbers (e.g. 34T, 7002T).
-The horn and strobe on the 7001 and 7002 models are wired in series, causing the horn to produce a distinctive "skipping" sound when the strobe flashes.
-In late 1984, Wheelock redesigned the horn's grilles, making them vandal resistant; and shortly thereafter, pigtail wires were discontinued.
+The horn and strobe on the 7001 and 7002 models are wired in series, causing the horn to produce a distinctive "skipping" sound when the strobe flashes, similar to the "March Time" code.
+In late 1984, Wheelock redesigned the horn's grilles, making them vandal resistant; and shortly thereafter, pigtail leads were discontinued.
 This product line became extremely popular among third-party security companies, such as Honeywell, Ademco, and Cerberus Pyrotronics (now part of Siemens AG).
 In 1994, Wheelock discontinued this series, because their low-intensity strobes did not meet the new light distribution requirements of the ADA.
 The replacement was the MT series.
 The 31T is still in production today for general signaling purposes.
-(The red 31T 115 does fit all the requirements for a Fire Alarm signal, however, and can be placed on a strobe plate without issue.)

 In March, 2006, Wheelock, Inc was acquired by Cooper Industries.

 Cooper Wheelock also produces several bells as well as speakers, synchronization modules, booster power supplies, chimes and voice evacuation products.
-Cooper Wheelock does not manufacture fire alarm control panels, smoke detectors, or heat detectors.
+Cooper Wheelock does not manufacture fire alarm control panels (except for the Safepath Voice Evacuation System), smoke detectors, or heat detectors.
 However, many fire alarm control panels are compatible with Cooper Wheelock's line of notification appliances and other products.
 Wheelock also produces notification devices for Siemens Building Technologies for its fire alarm systems such as the Cerberus Pro Modular.
-These notification devices manufactured for Siemens are the same device, but with major tweaks to the syncing (possibly to allow for older Siemens devices, like the U-MCS series for example, to be on the same notification appliance circuit), and rebranding devices.
-A few examples of some products Wheelock makes for Siemens include the Z-Series (ZR and ZN series), E series (SE, SEH, SEF and SEFH series), the LED3 series (SL Series), and more, with the exception of the Exceeder Xenon (ST, HS, HN series).
+These notification devices manufactured for Siemens are the same device, but with major differences in synchronization.
+A few examples of some products Wheelock makes for Siemens include the Z-Series (ZH and ZR series), E series (SE, SEF, SEFH, SEH and SET series), the LED3 and Eluxa series (SL and SL2 series), and more, with the exception of Exceder Xenon devices.